-The Musée des Beaux-Arts was established in 1801 and is one of the largest galleries outside of the capital city of Paris.
-Featuring the works of artists from 15th to the 20th centuries, visitors can view the works of Perugino, Titian, Rubens, Veronese and Delacroix.
+The Musée des Beaux-Arts was established in 1801 and is one of the largest French galleries outside of the capital city of Paris.
+Featuring the works of artists from the 15th to the 20th centuries, visitors can view the works of Perugino, Titian, Rubens, Veronese and Delacroix.
 The museum is best known for its outstanding collection of French and Dutch paintings.
 Although paintings are the core of the collection there are also valuable drawings and sculptures on show.
-Apart from the impressive permanent collections the museum also regularly organises special, temporary exhibitions and runs a rich cultural program of concerts and lectures.
+Apart from the impressive permanent collection the museum also regularly organises special, temporary exhibitions and runs a rich cultural program of concerts and lectures.

 Address: 20 cours d'Albret, Jardin du Palais-Rohan